ope-tech/laravel-ses/README.md

 https://github.com/aws/aws-php-sns-message-validator

 ## AWS Configuration

+### Pre-reading
 If you are new to using SES Notification this article is a good starting point

 https://docs.aws.amazon.com/sns/latest/dg/sns-http-https-endpoint-as-subscriber.html

+### IAM User and policies
-At minimum you need to setup assign the IAM user you have selected access rights to send email via SES and to receive SNS notifications.
+Your application IAM user needs to be send email via SES and subscribe to SNS notifications.
+This can be done in the AWS Control Panel as the article above suggests or AWS CloudFormation template like one below:

 AWS CloudFormation policy example:
 ```